 If you think there is even a slight possibility your dog consumed a lead sinker, it is always better to play it safe and take them to their veterinarian.

 Salmon Poisoning Disease

-*Since proper cooking of the fish kills the causative bacteria and fluke, it’s only raw (or undercooked) salmon that will cause salmon poisoning disease.
-And worry not for your own health and safety here, as SPD only affects dogs and other canids (wolves, coyotes, etc.) … not people.
+*Proper cooking of the fish kills the causative bacteria and fluke; it’s only raw (or undercooked – cook till the salmon temperature is 145 F per USDA recommendations) salmon that will cause salmon poisoning disease.
+SPD only affects dogs and other canids (wolves, coyotes, etc.) SPD does not appear to affect cats or people.
+However, people may develop mild gastrointestinal symptoms.
 Learn more about salmon poisoning disease.

-Swimming is a fun way for your dog to get great exercise, especially in the warm summer months.
-Now that you’re aware of the most common things to look out for when your dog is swimming in rivers, lakes, and oceans, you and your dog can enjoy hours of fun in the sun this summer!
+Water activities are a fun way for your dog to get great exercise, enrichment, and socialization, especially in the warm summer months.
+Now that you’re aware of the most common things to look out for when your dog is enjoying the water, you and your dog can enjoy hours of fun outdoors.